Mathematics BSc (Hons) Course overview

 Explore your interests through a research project chosen from a wide variety of mathematical topics – past projects have included everything from life-saving mathematics in medical imaging, to wallpaper patterns.

-This three-year course is focused on applied mathematics.
+This three-year BSc Mathematics degree is focused on applied mathematics.
 As you progress, you will have increasing choice and flexibility about what you choose to study.

 Functions, Vectors and Calculus (30 credits)

 Students entering the Mathematics Programmes have a range of mathematical backgrounds.
 This module enables students to create a common knowledge base of the basic elements of mathematics beyond traditional Mathematics A-level material.